 Around one-third of the Great Barrier Reef is protected by the Great Barrier Reef Marine Park, which prohibits fishing without any prior documentation.
-Still, overfishing of certain species of fish continues, and has created plenty of problems.
 It causes a complete imbalance in the food chain and the ecosystem.
-Overfishing of the herbivore species gives rise to algal growth on the reef.
+Still, overfishing of herbivore species gives rise to algal growth on the reef and has created plenty of problems.

 Climatic Conditions and Global Warming